gjcarneiro/yacron/README.rst

 nonzeroReturn
     If true, if the job process returns a code other than zero causes yacron to consider the job as failed.
 This is true by default.

+always
+    If true, if the job process exits that causes yacron to consider the job as failed.
+This is false by default.

 It is possible to instruct yacron to retry failing cron jobs by adding a ``retry`` option inside ``onFailure``: